boolean-uk/tdd-bobs-bagels/basket-domain-model.md

 METHOD:
-UPDATE: constructor to take the size/capacity: default= 10 changeBasketSize(size: number)
+UPDATE: constructor to take the size/capacity: default= 10 changeBasketCapacity(capacity: number)
- -INPUT: @size for this.basket
+ -INPUT: @capacity for this.basket
- -OPUTPUT: this.basket.size = number
+ -OPUTPUT: this.basket.capacity = number

 # 2.3